Precise predictions and new insights for atomic ionisation from the Migdal effect: Migdal Probability: generalities

 \subsection{Semi-inclusive transition probability}

 The probability for multiple ionisation becomes significant when the recoil velocity $v\gtrsim\alpha$, as we shall see in explicit examples in section~\ref{sec:probabilities}.
 However, for atoms with more than a handful of electrons, the large number of possible final states makes it impractical to calculate all of the exclusive transition probabilities.
-This motivates us to introduce the \emph{semi-inclusive} probability $p_v(\ket{\Psi_i} \to \ket{\chi_{b_1} X_\text{soft}})$, which includes all final states with an electron in the state $\ket{\chi_{b_1}}$ and the remaining electrons, denoted collectively by $X_\text{soft}$, having energies below some threshold $E_\text{th}$.
+This motivates us to introduce the \emph{semi-inclusive} probability $p_v(\ket{\Psi_i} \to \ket{\chi_{b_1} X_\text{soft}})$, which includes all final states with an electron in the state $\ket{\chi_{b_1}}$ and the remaining electrons, denoted collectively by $X_\text{soft}$, in either bound or continuum states with energies below some threshold $E_\text{th}$.

 The semi-inclusive rate is of particular relevance for experiments aiming to observe the Migdal effect in neutron scattering.
 This is because the differential probability falls rapidly with increasing ionisation electron energy; hence, in an experiment where the electron energy threshold is $E_\text{th}\sim\mathcal{O}(\mathrm{keV})$, the expected signal is one hard electron with additional sub-threshold excited or ionisation electrons.